 The Standard Keto Diet (SKD) requires about 5 to 10% of daily calories from carbs per day.
 According to the typical 2,000-calorie-per-day diet, 5 to 10% translates to about 20 g to 30 g of net carbs per day.

-First, some basics on carb counting.
-There are two ways to count carbs: total carbs and net carbs.
+There are 2 ways to count carbs: total carbs and net carbs.
 Total carbs is the total number of carbs in all the foods you consume per day.
-Net carbs is the total amount of carbs minus the total amount of fiber you consume.
+Net carbs is the total amount of carbs, minus the total amount of fiber you consume.

-For the SAD diet, 20 to 30 g of net carbs is quite restrictive, which is why I recommend a gradual transition.
+Most of us eat a lot more than 20 to 30 g of net carbs a day, which is why I recommend a gradual transition.
 Physically, your body needs time to adjust.
 Mentally, you need time to monitor your transition and potential side effects.

 Sugar, including any foods with added sugar